Pope Alexander III

 Pope Alexander III (c.
 1100/1105 – 30 August 1181), born Roland (Rolando), was head of the Catholic Church and ruler of the Papal States from 7 September 1159 until his death in 1181.

 A native of Siena, Alexander became pope after a contested election, but had to spend much of his pontificate outside Rome while several rivals, supported by Holy Roman Emperor Frederick I Barbarossa, claimed the papacy.
 Alexander rejected Byzantine Emperor Manuel I Komnenos' offer to end the East–West Schism, sanctioned the Northern Crusades, and held the Third Council of the Lateran.
+He canonized Thomas Becket and Bernard of Clairvaux.
 The city of Alessandria in Piedmont is named after him.

 Early life and career

 Rolando was born in Siena.
 From the 14th century, he was referred to as a member of the aristocratic family of Bandinelli, although this has not been proven.
 He was long thought to be the 12th-century canon lawyer and theologian Master Roland of Bologna, who composed the "Stroma" or "Summa Rolandi"—one of the earliest commentaries on the Decretum of Gratian—and the "Sententiae Rolandi", a sentence collection displaying the influence of Pierre Abélard, but John T. Noonan and Rudolf Weigand have shown this to be another Rolandus.

-Alexander probably studied at Bologna, where Robert of Torigni notes that he taught theology.
+Rolando probably studied at Bologna, where Robert of Torigni notes that he taught theology.
 In October 1150, Pope Eugene III created him Cardinal-Deacon of Santi Cosma e Damiano.
 Later he became Cardinal-Priest of St Mark.
-In 1153, he became papal chancellor and was the leader of the cardinals opposed to German Emperor Frederick I Barbarossa.
+In 1153, he became papal chancellor and was the leader of the cardinals opposed to Emperor Frederick I Barbarossa.
 In 1156, he negotiated the Treaty of Benevento, which restored peaceful relations between Rome and the Kingdom of Sicily.
 At the diet of Besançon in October 1157, he and Cardinal Bernard of San Clemente delivered a papal message that seemed to claim that Frederick I was a papal vassal, resulting in a serious diplomatic incident.